EvanZhouDev/bard-ai/README.md

 ### Why this library?

-TL;DR: It's faster, smaller and it's simpler.
+TL;DR: It's faster, smaller and simpler.

 I am aware there is another amazing library, [GoogleBard by PawanOsman](https://github.com/PawanOsman/GoogleBard).
 However, there are 3 main reasons why I'd advise to use `bard-ai` instead.